-cal emission scales as the ambient density squared and that the many sites of hot, X-ray emitting plasma are statistically distributed throughout the wind above some onset radius, $R{\rm o}$ , which is expected to be several tenths of a stellar radius above the photosphere in the line-driven instability scenario (Owocki et al. 1988; Feldmeier et al. 1997; Runacres & Owocki 2002).
+The X-ray emission line profile model we fit to each line was first described by Owocki & Cohen (2001), building on work by MacFarlane et al. (1991) and Ignace (2001).
+It is a simple, spherically symmetric model that assumes that the local emission scales as the ambient density squared and that the many sites of hot, X-ray emitting plasma are smoothly distributed throughout the wind above some onset radius, $R{\rm o}$ , which is expected to be several tenths of a stellar radius above the photosphere in the line-driven instability scenario (Owocki et al. 1988; Feldmeier et al. 1997; Runacres & Owocki 2002).
 Attenuation of the emitted X-rays occurs in the bulk, cool $(T \approx T{\text{eff}})$ wind component via photoelectric absorption, mainly out of the inner shell of elements N through Si and also out of the L-shell (n = 2) of Fe.
+Singly ionized helium can also make a contribution at long wavelengths.
 We assume that the atomic opacity of the cool wind, while a function of wavelength, does not vary significantly with radius.
-We further assume a beta-velocity law, $v = v{\infty} (1 - R/r)^{\beta}$ , for both wind components, with $\beta = 1$ and $v{\infty} = 2250$ km $s^{-1}$ as given by UV observations (Puls et al. 2006).
-The local velocity and density control the wavelength dependence of the emissivity, and the local optical depth governs the wavelength-dependent attenuation.
-These effects can be visualized in Fig. 2.
+This is confirmed by our non-LTE wind ionization modeling, discussed in §5.1.
+We further assume a beta-velocity law, $v = v{\infty}(1 - R/r)^{\beta}$ , for both wind components, with $\beta = 1$ and $v{\infty} = 2250 \text{ km s}^{-1}$ as given by UV observations (Puls et al. 2006).
+The local velocity controls the wavelength dependence of the emissivity, the local optical depth governs the wavelength-dependent attenuation,